UniversalDependencies/docs/workgroups/core.md

 present in the active clause, it is not possible to promote one of them and leave the other untouched; the grammar does not tolerate a bare accusative argument in a passive clause.
+Also note that there is a slightly archaic alternative where the theme (not the recipient!) takes the dative form.
+Here the passive might in theory be available but it still sounds clumsy.

 * _Tomáš učí matematiku._ “Tomáš teaches mathematics.”
 * _Matematika je učena Tomášem._ “Mathematics is taught by Tomáš.”